hacl-star/hacl-star/README.md

 ## Contact or Contribute

 This repository contains contributions from many students and researchers at INRIA, Microsoft Research, and CMU, and is under active development.
-The primary authors of each verified algorithm are noted in the corrsponding AUTHORS.md file.
+The primary authors of each verified algorithm are noted in the corresponding AUTHORS.md file.
 For questions and comments, or if you want to contribute to the project, contact the current maintainers at hacl-star-maintainers@lists.gforge.inria.fr.